YugenMori/AbyssUI/README.md

 It change some parts of the interface to make the Blizzard UI more clean, minimalist and a bit of dark.

+How to Install?

+1- Extract the compact folder, and you will notice a folder named Interface;

+2- In WoW folder make a backup of your old Interface folder (eg. rename to Interface.old);

+3- Then copy the AddOn Interface folder to WoW folder.

 ### Make Sure to backup your Interface Folder

 #### This interface use texture packs, and you need those for the UI work with property.
-This AddOn already come with those textures in his folder (Interface) and you just need to extract and put it in wow folder: C:\World of Warcraft\
+This AddOn already come with those textures in his folder (Interface) and you just need to extract and put it in WoW folder: C:\World of Warcraft\

-#### (DO NOT PUT IN ADDONS FOLDER YOU JUST NEED TO EXTRACT IN THE WOW FOLDER: C:\World of Warcraft\)
+#### (DO NOT PUT IN ADDONS FOLDER YOU JUST NEED TO EXTRACT THE COMPACT FILE IN THE WOW FOLDER: C:\World of Warcraft\)

 Flat Class Icons and Santa Texture Pack are the textures that is used in this UI.